What Is Occipital Neuralgia?

 Occipital nerve blocks entail injecting a local anesthetic in combination with a steroid into the area of the occipital nerve.
 The injection helps to block pain sensation of the occipital nerve.
 Patients receiving occipital nerve blocks usually report significant pain reduction.
 Research has shown that occipital nerve blocks are a safe and effective diagnostic and therapeutic option for patients suffering from occipital neuralgia.

-Injections using Botox are another option that may be offered to patients who suffer from occipital nerve pain.
+Injections using Botulinum are another option that may be offered to patients who suffer from occipital nerve pain.
 They involve injecting botulinum neurotoxins into the tissue, which help to block nerve impulses that are overactive.
-It has been suggested that the Botox toxin influences the pain sensory system by interfering with neurotransmitter release.
-A study published in Current Pain and Headache Reports found that patients had significant reductions in headache pain for the four-week period following treatment with Botox injections.
+It has been suggested that the Botulinum toxin influences the pain sensory system by interfering with neurotransmitter release.
+A study published in Current Pain and Headache Reports found that patients had significant reductions in headache pain for the four-week period following treatment with Botulinum injections.

 If all other treatment options fail, radiofrequency ablation may be recommended.
 Radiofrequency ablation involves inserting a probe through the skin to deliver a high-frequency electrical current to disrupt nerve conduction.
 In a prospective trial published in Pain Practice, more than 68% of patients suffering from occipital neuralgia reported decreased pain within one month of having radiofrequency ablation.
 While this study was small, having only 19 participants, it suggests that treatment using radiofrequency ablation may prove to be an effective treatment option for individuals who do not respond to conservative treatment methods.